Roman number d. How do Roman numerals work?

 • Symbols of ancient Roman monetary and weight units

-Technical note: Due to technical limitations, some browsers cannot display the special characters used in this article.
-Such characters may appear as boxes, question marks, or other meaningless characters, depending on your web browser, operating system, and installed fonts.
-Even if your browser is capable of interpreting UTF-8 and you have installed a font that supports a large Unicode range, such as Code2000, Arial Unicode MS, Lucida Sans Unicode or one of the free Unicode fonts, you may need to use a different browser as browser capabilities often differ in this area.
+Technical Note: Due to technical limitations, some browsers may not display the special characters used in this article.
+These characters may appear as boxes, question marks, or other nonsense characters depending on your web browser, operating system, and fonts installed.
+Even if your browser is capable of interpreting UTF-8 and you have installed a font that supports a wide range of Unicode, e.g. Code2000, Arial Unicode MS, Lucida Sans Unicode or one of the free Unicode fonts - you may need to use a different browser, as browser capabilities in this area often differ.
 Categories:

 • Numbers